flenniken/statictea/docs/runFunction.rst

 newFunResultWarn
 --------------------

-Return a new FunResult object containing a warning, the index of the problem parameter, and the two optional strings that go with the warning.
+Return a new FunResult object.
+It contains a warning, the index of the problem parameter, and the two optional strings that go with the warning.

 .. code::